Ethan7/ConfliBERT-dockerV2/README.md

 - Place your datasets in the `data/` directory and configs in `configs/`.
 - Outputs and logs will be saved in `outputs/` and `logs/`.
 - No ENTRYPOINT is set; you can run any script inside the container.
+- **Resource Allocation:** For best performance, you may need to increase the number of CPUs and memory allocated to Docker Desktop.
+Go to Docker Desktop > Settings > Resources and adjust the sliders as needed, especially for large models or datasets.

 ---